Cghlewis/data-mgmt-ed-research-book/_book/07-style-guide.md

   - Do: Assign "Strongly Disagree" = 1; "Disagree" = 2; "Agree" = 3; "Strongly Agree" = 4
   - Don't: Assign "Strongly Disagree" = 1; "Disagree" = 3; "Agree" = 4; "Strongly Agree" = 2
     - Unless a pre-existing measure tells you to code variables in a different way

-- Define missing values
+## Missing Value Coding

+There is little agreement about how missing data should be coded [@white_nine_2013].
+There are essentially two options.

-    - You may choose to leave all missing values as blank, NA, or NULL and that is okay
+1. You can choose to leave all missing values as blank.
-    - However, you may care about the specific reason for missing data and need to consider defining missing values based on their properties
+    - Benefits of this are that there is no chance of extreme values being mistaken as actual values
+    - The concern with this method is that there is no way to discern if the value is truly missing, or was potentially erased by accident or skipped over during data entry [@broman_data_2018]

+2. The other option is to define missing values and add them to your data.
+This may be one consistent value (i.e., the word NULL or the letters NA, or it may be extreme numeric values such as -999 or -98)
+    - The benefits of this method are that using defined values allows you to specify distinct reasons for missing data (e.g., -97 = Not Applicable, -98 = Skipped).
+Another benefit is that this removes the uncertainty that we had with blank cells.
+If a value is filled, we are now certain the the value was not deleted for skipped over during data entry.
+    - The biggest problem that can occur with this method is that either your extreme values could be mistaken for actual values (if someone misses the documentation on missing values), or if you use a value that does not match your variable type, then you introduce new variable type issues (e.g., if NULL is used in a numeric variable, that variable will no longer be numeric)

+Whichever method you choose, ultimately just make sure to adhere to these guidelines:

-      - The key in this case is to use extreme values that do not actually occur in your data and to also use values that match your variable type (e.g., numeric missing values for numeric variables) [@tourangeau_early_2015]
+- If you decide to fill with defined missing values, use values that match your variable type (e.g., numeric missing values for numeric variables) [@tourangeau_early_2015; @icpsr_guide_nodate]
+  - I will say that there is, however, some merit to using text to define missing values in numeric variables to prevent incorrect use of missing values.
+If you try to run a mean on your variable, you will be immediately notified that this is not possible because your variable will be stored as a character (or string) column.
+If you do not care about the different types of missingness, you could easily then choose to change all missing values to blank.
+However, if you do care about the types of missingness and want to keep that included in your variable, you will need to match variable type.
+- If you use numeric values, use extreme values that do not actually occur in your data
+- Use your values consistently within and across variables

 <div class="figure" style="text-align: center">
 <img src="img/missing.PNG" alt="Missing values assigned in the ECLS-K:2011 data file" width="100%" />